bvbohnen/X4_Customizer/Documentation.md

     # Import all transform functions.
     from Plugins import *

-    # This could also be done in settings.json.
+    # This could also be done in settings.json or through the gui.
     Settings(
         # Set the path to the X4 installation folder.
         path_to_x4_folder   = r'C:\Steam\SteamApps\common\X4 Foundations',